swellaby/generator-swell/README.md

 The Swellaby Generator is developed using [Typescript][typescript-url].
 Here are some things you should know:

-- Run `npm install` to install dependencies
-- Run `npm run build` to clean, transpile, lint, test, and check-security
+- Run `npm run dev:setup` to configure your environment
 - Run `npm link` (as admin) to install the locally cloned generator globally so that you can see how it behaves

 [nodeico-badge]: https://nodei.co/npm/generator-swell.png?downloads=true&downloadRank=true&stars=true